HandsOnDataViz/book/docs/HandsOnDataViz.md

 extra to help you get organized: [a password manager](password-manager.html).
-All of these tools are free to use, and the book introduces them gradually, from easy-to-learn beginner tools to more advanced and powerful ones.
+All of these tools are free to use, and the book introduces them gradually, from easy-to-learn beginner tools to more advanced power tools that grant you more control over where your work is hosted and how it looks.

 Start Sketching Your Data Story
 -------------------------------